nextthingco/docs/CHIP_Pro-Docs/source/includes/_overview.md

 C.H.I.P.
 Pro is officially certified for CE, IC and FCC for use with multiple commercially available [external antennas](https://docs.getchip.com/chip_pro_devkit.html#wifi-antenna) as well as the onboard ceramic SMT antenna.

 C.H.I.P.
-Pro’s FCC Modular Transmitter certification is worth special attention.
-We spent the extra time for this certification and we think you’ll agree it was well spent.
-Any products built with C.H.I.P.
-Pro as the only active radio transmitter will not require you to run full FCC Part 15 compliance certification testing.
+Pro has FCC Modular Transmitter certification meaning any product with C.H.I.P.
+Pro as the only active radio transmitter will not require your company to run certification testing for the Intentional Radiator portion of FCC tests, specifically FCC Part 15C.

-This will save you about 80% of the testing time and cost associated with taking your product through FCC certification.
-You will still need to test and state compliance with FCC Part 15 unintentional radiation limits.
+This greatly lessens the workload of taking your product through FCC certification.
+You will still need to test and state compliance with FCC Part 15B Unintentional Radiation limits.

 With C.H.I.P.
 Pro, you can avoid the need to apply for a new FCC-ID for your product, instead listing that your product contains our FCC-ID'd module.

 For any questions, reach out to us at pro@nextthing.co.